 Emergencies calls are taken for:

 - Columns knocked over or in a dangerous condition and likely to cause harm.

 - Column door missing.

 - Certain defects to safety signs such as school patrol warning.

 - Lantern bowl hanging loose.

 How do I get my street lighting improved?

-The County Council do not provide funding for additional street lights but where a local council are prepared to finance new lights then providing the installation has prior highway authority approval, is on maintained highway and installed to the County Council’s specification, the County Council, upon completion of the installation, will adopt the light and pay energy and maintenance charges.
+The county council does not provide funding for additional street lights but where a local council is prepared to finance new lights then, providing the installation has prior highway authority approval, is on maintained highway and installed to the appropriate specification, the county council, upon completion of the installation, will adopt the light and pay energy and maintenance charges.